Cost of Planting a Tree

 How Much is Planting a Tree?

-On average, the cost of planting a tree ranges from £150 to £450.
-However, this can increase significantly for larger or more mature trees.
-Also, if you are planting multiple trees, the overall cost for the job will often be higher.
+On average, the cost of planting a tree ranges from £150 - £450 per tree.
+This can increase significantly for larger or more mature trees, and planting several trees at once will push the overall cost up.
+Most tree planting services quote per tree, although a day rate is common for bigger jobs.

-Smaller trees or saplings are usually cheaper and quicker to install, while mature or semi-mature trees might need additional labour, specialist equipment, and transport.
+Smaller trees and saplings are usually cheaper and quicker to install.
+Mature or semi-mature trees often need extra labour, specialist equipment, and transport, which is reflected in the price.

 trees with rootballs